Today we are sharing our advice for the top 5 things we believe every website needs to take into account.

 1. UX (User Experience)

 How do people feel when they click on your website?
 Is your website easy to navigate, does it tell people what your business is and what you provide or does it have people confused?
-Our rule of thumb is people should know within 30 seconds who and what you are/what you do.
+Our rule of thumb is that people should know within 30 seconds who and what you are/what you do.
 Furthermore, put yourself in the shoes of a consumer when visiting your site.